How to Stop Shed Roof Condensation

-Though despite all of this, water still finds a way to make our lives difficult, with metal and plastic roofs at risk of suffering from condensation which can damage not only the structure of the shed itself, but everything contained within.
+Though despite all of this, water still finds a way to make our lives difficult, with plastic and metal roofs at risk of suffering from condensation which can damage not only the structure of the shed itself, but everything contained within.
 You may have started to notice this in your own shed, but not to worry, below we’ve listed just some of the solutions you can employ to keep it safe and dry.

 Why Does My Shed Roof Have Condensation?

 Let’s start with a bit of science.
 Condensation is what happens when water vapour reaches a temperature low enough to turn back into a liquid.
 This is called the dew point and typically happens in the colder months when warm moisture in your shed rises to meet with the cold metal or plastic roof.

 Typically, this moisture will come about from a combination of a damp base and a lack of ventilation, and it doesn’t take much for it to become a problem.
 Once the droplets start to form, a cycle begins with water falling onto your floor only to be heated to vapour which will rise for the process to start again.
 Breaking this cycle is key to stopping condensation.

 As mentioned, condensation can only come about when there is moisture to be heated into vapour and when that vapour has nowhere else to go but up to your roof.
 Every solution you employ should serve to mitigate these two factors.
 To stop moisture from forming and improve airflow.

 Membranes, Floors & Cladding